 Beside regulating the power flow, PV power system ensures the power quality by obeying the power quality regulation where the total THD current and THD voltage in the three-phase system is 5%, and follow some other rules [22].
 The standard resume for RES connections with a grid is explained on [6].
 The control subsystem consists of the Maximum Power Point Tracking (MPPT) algorithm, the outer loop PI controller, the inner loop PI controller and the synchronization algorithm [24].
 MPPT is one of the important algorithms for grid-connected PV system, for tracking the maximum power of PV Panels [32].

 At the outer loop, the DC voltage regulator on the capacitor link is compared to the DC voltage reference of the MPPT control.
 It aims to keep the DC voltage on the DC side of the inverter to be constant and ensures the power flow between the PV source and the utility grid.
-The output of outer loop is an input of the PI controller inner loop according to ref [24] to generate iq* on the dq reference frame.
+The output of outer loop is an input of the PI controller inner loop according to [24] to generate iq* on the dq reference frame.
 While id* is obtained from open loop control power factor.

 SRF PLL Algorithm Synchronization